Last Updated on February 5, 2021 by laurenpacek

-These Firecracker Pudding Cookies are soft, sweet, and all dressed up for the Fourth of July.
+These pudding cookies are soft, sweet, and all dressed up in red, white, and blue for the 4th of July.
 Happy birthday, America.

 I know I post about pudding cookies pretty often (go ahead and take a look).
 But there's a good reason for it.
 They are consistently delicious!
 Plus I think that they come out being good looking cookies just about every time, too.
 There's nothing wrong with an ugly cookie (provided that it tastes good), but ugly cookies aren't exactly photogenic for a food blog.